What to do in a crisis, or if you fall ill

 During the semesters students can contact the Student Health Services or the University Church for support.
 Both offer free and confidential service.

-Book an emergency appointment with one of our psychologists or counsellors at the Student Health Services if the crisis is related to the university or your studies.
-The Student Health Services are both available in Uppsala and Gotland.
+Book an emergency appointment with one of our psychologists or counsellors at the Student Health Service in Uppsala or in Visby.
+The Student Health Services are available for you if the crisis is related to the University or your studies.

 The priests and deacons at the the University Church help all students regardless of religious belief.